maidsafe/rfcs/text/0000-xor-urls/0000-xor-urls.md

 ## Drawbacks

-None identified as of yet.
+There is a possibility that a public-name happens to be a valid CID, and it's eclipsed by a XOR-URL with the same CID.
+Even that this is a drawback it should be an unlikely scenario since a public-name is meant to be for human readable URLs so having a public-name which collides with a valid CID doesn't seem to be something that can intentionally happen.
+Although it should be considered the case that someone may want to generate such a public-name to cheat users making them believe it's linking to an ImmutableData content when it's effectively not, or at least not until it gets eclipsed by an immutable content stored a the same location that is decoded from the CID.
+To prevent this possible malice events, perhaps it should be consider to have the resolver to restrict public-names in certain way, e.g. they cannot be of the exact same length as the XOR-URLs length (or length range).

 ## Alternatives

 The alternative of not supporting this type of URLs implies there is a lack of standard URLs for referencing any content stored on the SAFE Network that can be resolved and fetched without the need to be published with the DNS/public-names system.
 This prevents the network from supporting the Semantic Web since linked-data is defined to make use of URIs for the links (see http://linkeddata.org/home for some definitions).

 Another alternative specifically to the proposed XOR-URL format/encoding is to have a separate protocol, e.g. `safe-xor://`, for identifying these URIs.
-However there doesn't seem to be much benefits from doing this, and the only only evident one is to avoid the scenario described above where a public-name happens to be a valid CID, and it's eclipsed by a XOR-URL, which it should be an unlikely scenario.
+However there doesn't seem to be much benefits from doing this, and the only evident one is to avoid the scenario described above in drawback section when a public-name can be eclipsed by a XOR-URL, which it should be an unlikely scenario.
 On the other hand, having a single protocol as the standard for all type of URLs that resolve to content on the SAFE Network should be seen as a more homogeneous design.

 ## Unresolved questions